-Service Level Requirement SLR Unit SLR Value Explanations/Reasoning/Background MV - MV: 5-15 HV - MV: >175 HV - CA: Long There are different range values for this use case, considering the different interactions among involved entities in this use case: Range [m] Member of a platoon (MV) - member of a platoon (MV): 5-15 m is the inter-vehicle gap.
+User Story #1 Service Level Requirement SLR Unit SLR Value Explanations/Reasoning/Background Range [m] MV-MV: 5-15 HV-MV: >175 HV-CA: Long There are different range values considering the different interactions among involved entities in this Use Case: -Member of a platoon (MV) to member of a platoon (MV): 5-15 m is the inter- vehicle gap.
 Note 1: depending on antenna(s) position(s), the maximum vehicle length of 20 m has to be added to this range.
-Note 2: In accordance with the main event flow, MV - MV is only expected between adjacent MVs.
-Head of a platoon (HV) - member of a platoon (MV): Equal to the maximum length (in metres) of a platoon, which depends on the maximum length of a long vehicle (e.g. truck) and maximum intervehicle gap.
-Assuming that the maximum inter-vehicle gap is 15 m and the maximum vehicle length is 20 m, for a platoon that consists of 6 trucks (5 members and the head of the platoon) the range is: (5 15 m + 5 20) 175 m.
-Head of a platoon (HV) - coordination with cloud (CA) (optional): A cloud server that assists/supports a platoon could be placed anywhere that a cloud facility is located.
+Note 2: in accordance with the main event flow, MV-MV is only expected between adjacent MVs. -Head of a platoon (HV) to member of a platoon (MV): equal to the maximum length (in metres) of a platoon, which depends on the maximum length of a long vehicle (e.g. truck) and maximum inter-vehicle gap.
+Assuming that the maximum inter-vehicle gap is 15 m and the maximum vehicle length is 20 m, for a platoon that consists of 6 trucks (5 members and the head of the platoon) the range is: (5 15 m + 5 20) 175 m. -Head of a platoon (HV) to coordination with cloud (CA) (optional): a cloud server that assists/supports a platoon could be placed anywhere that a cloud facility is located.